Nobody ever says, “I want to be a pool guy when I grow up.”

 Seeing the two needs, the company began manufacturing their own fiberglass pools in November 2013 out of their plant in Warsaw, Virginia.

 By the end of 2014, they had built and installed over 30 of their own pool shells in the ground.
-In 2015 that number rose to over 60, and in 2016 doubled again to 120.
+In 2015 that number rose to over 60.

-This trend will likely continue in 2017 as the company adds new pool designs and anticipates reaching the 250 pool mark.
+This upward trend will likely continue in 2018 as the company adds new pool designs and anticipates reaching the 250 pool mark.
 New dealers are coming on weekly and the company can now truly serve pool shoppers throughout North America.

 Today, River Pools continues their vision that made everything possible in 2008: Be the best, most innovative, and most educational fiberglass pool builder and manufacturer in the world.